 Adolescent family violence in Australia: A national study of prevalence, use of and exposure to violence, and support needs for young people

-Chief Investigators: Associate Professor Silke Meyer, Professor JaneMaree Maher, Associate Professor Steven Roberts, Dr Kathryn Benier
+Chief Investigators: Professor Silke Meyer (Griffith University), Hayley Boxall (Australian Institute of Criminology) Professor JaneMaree Maher, Professor Steven Roberts, and Dr Kathryn Benier

-Research Partners: This project will be supported by an Expert Advisory Board, including current Commissioners for Children and Young People, Advocates for Children and Young People, and international experts.
+Research Partners: This project was supported by an Expert Advisory Board, including Commissioners for Children and Young People, and international experts.